 Switch off Sleep Mode

-Sleep mode is a very useful feature which preserves the energy of the laptop or computer that has been sitting idle for some time.
+Sleep mode is a very useful feature that preserves the energy of the laptop or computer that has been sitting idle for some time.
 But, with Windows 10, this feature becomes a problem.
 Some user has experienced automatic shut down instead of sleep mode activation.
 Hence, it is recommended to switch off sleep mode to prevent forced shutdowns.

 Disable Fast Startup

-With the latest version of Windows, Microsoft aims to fasten up things for their users and that’s why they introduced fast startup feature.
+With the latest version of Windows, Microsoft aims to fasten up things for their users and that’s why they introduced the fast startup feature.
 But, this feature is affecting the way you want to shut down your computer, then you should avoid it.
 This feature can be easily disabled from the power setting.